-Sample Structure of a Motion and Certificate e of Service
+Sample Structure of a Motion and Certificate of Service

 IN THE COURT OF XXX

 XXX COUNTY

 Name XXX Address XXX Case Number XXX

+Petitioner/Plaintiff

-Petitioner/Plaintiff Judge XXX
+Judge XXX

-Vs. Maniaturta VVV
+Vs. Magistrate XXX

+Name XXX

-Name XXX Address XXX Defendant/Respondent Magistrate XXX
+Address XXX

-MOTION/COMPLAINT /RESPONSE TI TLE
+Defendant/Respondent

+MOTION/COMPLAINT/RESPONSE TITLE

-Now comes, (your name), and does hereby responding to, your reasons for supporting or opposwant the Court to consider).
-Respectfully submitted, Your name • •
+Now comes, (your name), and does hereby respond/request/etc. (then list what you are asking for or responding to , your reasons for supporting or opposing the motion, and any other information you want the Court to consider).

+Respectfully submitted,

+Your name

 Contact information XXX

-CERTIFICATE (OF SERVICE
+CERTIFICATE OF SERVICE

-I do hereby certify that the foregoing (put the ti

-parties, attorneys, agencies that you are serving and the ordinary U.S. mail, postage pre-paid, on this XXX addresses that y day o
+I do hereby certify that the foregoing (put the title here) has been served upon (list all of the other parties, attorneys, agencies that you are serving and the addresses that you used for the mailing) by ordinary U.S. mail, postage pre-paid, on this XXX day of XXX of 20 XX.

-Your Name uay 0 01 20 AA.
+Your Name